Skip to main content

 An active and engaged citizenry is essential for the health and advancement of our democracy.
 CMF supports policies, programs and partnerships that support the active engagement and participation of Michiganders in civil society.

 CMF is committed to ensuring the integrity, health and stability of the charitable sector.
-We will support policies in alignment with our annually reviewed Government Relations Goals that enhance the resources, operational capacity and flexibility the sector needs to continue serving society’s needs.
+We will support policies in alignment with our biennially reviewed Government Relations Goals that enhance the resources, operational capacity and flexibility the sector needs to continue serving society’s needs.

 Advancing Change Through Advocacy